A machine learning route between band mapping and band structure: Generation of and validation on synthetic data

-\item[(3)] Sensitivity of reconstruction to scaled energies as initialization: We scaled the energies of the LDA-DFT band structure of WSe$_2$ (using the first 8 valence bands) around the mean energy of each band (see Supplementary Fig. \ref{fig:synthband2}c) to for use as the initialization.
+\item[\textbf{3.}] \textbf{Sensitivity of reconstruction to scaled energies as initialization}: We scaled the energies of the LDA-DFT band structure of WSe$_2$ (using the first 8 valence bands) around the mean energy of each band (see Supplementary Fig. \ref{fig:synthband2}c) for use as the initialization.
 The accuracy of the reconstruction outcome is evaluated by its average error $\eta_{\mathrm{avg}}$ (Eq.
 (8) in the main text Methods), calculated with respect to the ground-truth band energies.
 The results displayed in Supplementary Fig. \ref{fig:synthband2}d,f show that the average error and its spread in the reconstruction are reduced from the corresponding values in the initialization.
 Quantitatively, in the reconstruction, $\eta_{\mathrm{avg}}$ is within the range 20-65 meV, while in the initialization, $\eta_{\mathrm{avg}}$ varies within 45-100 meV for all 8 valence bands.

-\item[(4)] Sensitivity of reconstruction to differently calculated band structures as initialization: We used DFT band structure calculations of WSe$_2$ with PBE, PBEsol and HSE06 exchange-correlation functionals (see section S3) to initialize the reconstruction.
+\item[\textbf{4.}] \textbf{Sensitivity of reconstruction to differently calculated band structures as initialization}: We used DFT band structure calculations of WSe$_2$ with PBE, PBEsol and HSE06 exchange-correlation functionals (see Supplementary Section 4) to initialize the reconstruction.
 The accuracy of the reconstruction is quantified similarly as in the previous numerical experiment using $\eta_{\mathrm{avg}}$.
 The results displayed in Supplementary Fig. \ref{fig:synthband2}e,g,h show that, despite the huge spread in the average error for the different levels of DFT calculations (used as initialization without global shift alignment of energy zero), the corresponding reconstructions all have average errors at around or below 40 meV for every band.
-The value of $\eta_{\mathrm{avg}}$ varies by up to $\sim$ 30 meV (i.e. between band \#1 and \#6) in each set of reconstructed bands, much lower than those in the initialization. \end{enumerate}
+The value of $\eta_{\mathrm{avg}}$ varies by up to $\sim$ 30 meV (i.e. between band \#1 and \#6) in each set of reconstructed bands, much lower than those in the initialization.
+The former can be improved by casting the experimental data into finer bins in the preprocessing stage (single-electron events can be binned into various sizes) or interpolating between existing bins, while the latter can be improved by using a continuous probabilistic model \cite{Bishop2006} to formulate the reconstruction problem, albeit at the cost of much increased computational demand.